julianfaraway/rexamples/mixed/pulp.md

 even statistical philosophies are not the same.
 We cannot hope to claim one method is objectively better than another.
-Even so, the researcher, who wants to know the nature of the difference between the operators, must decide between them and so a qualitative comparison is entirely reasonable.
+Even so, the researcher, who wants to know the nature of the difference between the operators, must decide between them and so a qualitative comparison is worthwhile.

 Let us assume the perspective of researcher who is not statistician.
 Although such researchers are usually tolerant of complexity and